Module Review: Real-Time Systems

 In this module, we explored how to build systems that react instantly to user actions.

-- Latency Matters: For “Real-Time”, we often trade Strong Consistency for Availability and Low Latency (AP systems).
+- Latency is the Enemy: For “Real-Time”, we often trade Strong Consistency for Availability and Low Latency (AP systems).

-- Stateful vs Stateless: WebSockets introduce stateful connections, making scaling harder (Need Sticky Sessions or Pub/Sub).
+- Stateful vs Stateless: WebSockets introduce stateful connections, making scaling harder (Need Sticky Sessions or Pub/Sub Backplanes).

 - Concurrency: Handling millions of concurrent writes (Likes, Sales) requires moving locks out of the Database and into Memory (Redis).